cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ### Feed-Forward Neural Networks (ANNs)

-Multi-layer perceptrons treating each transaction’s features as input neurons.
+Multi-layer perceptron treating each transaction’s features as input neurons.
 These can model non-linear combinations of features beyond what logistic regression can capture.
 In practice, simple feed-forward networks have been used as a baseline deep model for fraud (e.g., a 3-layer network on credit card data)
 They often perform similarly to tree ensembles if ample data is available but are harder to interpret.